 Australian or foreign citizenship is not necessarily a determining factor.

 The Trustees will decide in their absolute discretion whether applicants are deemed to be ordinarily resident in Australia based upon evidence provided by them.

 2. Applicants must satisfy the requirements of NYU Steinhardt for admission.
-This will normally require a Bachelor’s Degree in Music Composition or equivalent.
+This will normally require at least a Bachelor’s Degree in Music Composition or equivalent.